Have you seen the prices of ammonia free glass cleaner lately? Wow! It is so expensive. Over $4 for just one bottle!

 Total Cost = 45¢ Per Bottle

-Note: This does not cover the cost of bottles, sprayers or the essentials oils you purchased to make your ammonia free glass cleaner.
+Note: This does not cover the cost of bottles, sprayers or the essentials oils you purchased to make your best DIY glass cleaner.

 Also, add 85¢ to your total if you do not have distilled water or reverse osmosis water on hand.
 That is about how much it costs to purchase a gallon of distilled water from Publix or another grocery store.